trusted-programming/txl-rs/README.md

 # Txl wrapper for Rust

 [`txl`](http://txl.ca) is a transformation system developed by James R. Cordy at Queen's University.
-This crate provides a command line utility to invoke it, while offering a convenient function to invoke it inside Rust code.
+This crate provides a command line utility to install it, while offering a convenient function to invoke it inside Rust code.

-[toc]

 ## Installation